 Deborah and her group are still welcoming volunteers and donations.
 To donate or volunteer, call Deborah at (860) 945-0184 or email email@example.com

-This Article was submitted by Emily Fenton, on Monday, February 25, 2013.
+This article was submitted by Emily Fenton on February 25, 2013.